singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 As noted in the beginning of the solution, it might be more optimal to run multiple tests at once.

-If we divide the bottles up into 10 groups (with bottles O - 99 going to strip 0, bottles 100 - 199 going to strip 1, bottles 200 - 299 going to strip 2, and so on), then day 7 will reveal the first digit of the bottle number.
+If we divide the bottles up into 10 groups (with bottles 0 - 99 going to strip 0, bottles 100 - 199 going to strip 1, bottles 200 - 299 going to strip 2, and so on), then day 7 will reveal the first digit of the bottle number.
 A positive result on strip i at day 7 shows that the first digit (100's digit) of the bottle number is i.

 Dividing the bottles in a different way can reveal the second or third digit.
 We just need to run these tests on different days so that we don't confuse the results.